spica-engine/site/docs/content/modules/storage-module.md

 ### Operations

-Here is some fundamental examples;
+Here are some fundamental examples;

 ## Get